-'''

-\lceil > simplify(sin(x)^3);
+[> simplify(sin(x)^3);

-'''

-And the combine command will also "expand" this expression, but it is hard to figure out what is being "combined".
+The combine command will also "expand" this expression, and it is hard to figure out what is being "combined".

-'''

-\lceil > \text{combine}(\sin(x)^3);

-'''
+[> combine($sin(x)^3$);

 As we have mentioned before, learning to use Maple's abilities at algebraic manipulation involves a lot of practice and quite a bit of trial and error.
-When faced with a particular trigonometric expression that you wish to simplify, do not be surprised if you need to experiment with a variety of commands in a variety of orders before you get what you want (or something close to it).
+When faced with a particular trigonometric expression that you wish to simplify, do not be surprised if you need to experiment with a variety of commands in a variety of orders before you get what you want (or something close to it). $\lceil >$